Consumer medicine information

 • To help you remember, you may wish to write the day of the week when you take your first dose of MOUNJARO on a calendar.

 • If necessary, you can change the day of your usual weekly injection of MOUNJARO as long as it has been at least 3 days since your last injection of MOUNJARO.
-Speak to your doctor, pharmacist or diabetes nurse educator if you are unsure.
+Speak to your doctor, pharmacist or nurse if you are unsure.

 How to use MOUNJARO